BOARD POLICY

-It is the intent of the Board of Education to provide for the reasonable and orderly transaction of business and to assure citizens of their right to appear before the Board.
+It is the intent of the Board of Education to provide for the reasonable and orderly transaction of business and to assure members of the public of their right to appear before the Board.
+The Board president shall conduct Board meetings in accordance with Board bylaws and procedures that enable the Board to efficiently consider issues and carry out the will of the majority.

 Introduction of Items Not Appearing on the Agenda:

-Members of the Board of Education or Administration may introduce subjects not listed on the agenda.
-In like manner, any citizen of the District, parent of a child enrolled in the District, student, staff member, or representative(s) of an organization operating in the District may introduce subjects not listed on the agenda.
+Members of the Board of Education, Administration or members of the public may introduce subjects within the jurisdiction of the Board not listed on the agenda.
 However, no action shall be taken in a regular meeting on a subject not listed on the published agenda, except when:

 1. the Board, by majority vote of those members present, determines that the meeting is a special meeting to respond to an emergency situation;